athirahgit-02/bellabeat-case-study/README.md

 ------
 ### 📧 Let's Connect!
-I am a **Aspiring Data Analyst** with a background in **R&D Engineering**, specializing in turning complex technical measurements into actionable business insights.
+I am an **Aspiring Data Analyst** with a background in **R&D Engineering**, specializing in turning complex technical measurements into actionable business insights.

 * **LinkedIn:** [linkedin.com/in/athirah-asri](https://www.linkedin.com/in/athirah-asri/)
 * **Email:** athirahasri02@gmail.com